sapegin/sapegin.me/src/content/blog/writing-on-ipad.md

 **Tip:** I always switch Control and Command on my keyboards because I prefer the Windows-like experience of Ctrl+C/Ctrl+V and other shortcuts.

 The main difference with Anne Pro 2 is that NuPhy Air60 is a low-profile keyboard, meaning it’s much more compact.
 It’s still heavier and larger than the Apple Magic Keyboard but I could certainly take it with me when I go to a café to do some writing.
-I even traveled with it on a plain.
+I even traveled with it on a plane.

 ![NuPhy Air60](/images/ipad-nuphy-air60-keyboard.jpg)